 Lithonia, GA - On March 9, 2010, Erin Ingram, then 8-years old, was nearly mauled to death just outside her home by two pit bulls owned by a neighbor.
 The first responder images depict a grisly scene, and it was.
 In a rare event, a journalist sought out Erin's police report and published it online.
-Erin quickly underwent the amputation of the lower part of her left arm along with many other surgeries as doctors tried to stave off additional disfigurements and maimings.
+Erin quickly underwent the amputation of the lower part of her left arm along with many other surgeries as trauma doctors tried to stave off additional disfigurements and maimings.

 The Criminal Trial

-Six "misdemeanors" to be exact.Jurors also heard testimony from Erin's father and the little girl herself.
-"I was screaming for help," she told the courtroom.
+Jurors also heard testimony from Erin's father and the little girl herself.
+"I was screaming for help," Erin told the courtroom.
 Did you see anybody else around, the prosecutor asked?
 "No." What was going through your mind then?
 "That I was going to die," Erin said.
 Though not shown in the news video, jurors received an up-close, personal view of Erin's disfiguring injuries.
-Her father, Tommy Ingram, described his daughter's wounds as looking like "shredded meat."
+Her father, Tommy Ingram, described his daughter's wounds to jury members as looking like "shredded meat."

 On Friday, the jury returned a guilty verdict after the defense called two witnesses who testified that the pit bulls were "extremely nice."
 Jurors deliberated just over 90 minutes.
 Judge Dax Lopez then sentenced Vaughn to 16 months in jail and 36 months on probation.
 Prosecutors had asked for four years in jail.
 The maximum penalty was five years, for six misdemeanors -- A "felony" provision after a life-threatening dog attack in the State of Georgia is likely light years away.